RickStrahl/Westwind.Scripting/README.md

 ```
 </small>(currently you need to use the `-IncludePreRelease` flag)</small>

 The small `CSharpScriptExecution` class provides an easy way to compile and execute C# code on the fly, using source code provided at runtime.
-You can use Roslyn compilation for the latest C# features, or classic C# 5 features for no-dependency installations.
+This library uses Roslyn to provide compilation services for string based code - and script templates.

 This class makes is very easy to integrate simple scripting or text merging features into applications with minimal effort and it provides basic assembly caching so repeated calls don't recompile code.

+#### Features
+* Easy compiled C# code execution for:
+	* Code blocks
+	* Full methods (method header/result value)
+	* Full classes (compile and load)
+	* Expressions  (evaluate expressions)
+* Assembly Caching so not every execution generates a new assembly
+* Ability to compile entire classes and execute them
+* Automatic Assembly Cleanup at shutdown
+* Use Roslyn or Classic C# compiler interchangeably
+* Display errors and source and line numbers
+* Roslyn Warmup and Shutdown
+* Small Scripting Engine using Handlebar like C# syntax

-This library provides:
+This library provides the follwing 'compile and run features':

 #### Execution Features